Knockout 3 to 4 Guide

 Section titled “Knockout 3.x to TKO”This guide is for teams that already have a Knockout 3.x codebase and want a practical path onto the TKO packages.

-TKO keeps the familiar Knockout programming model, but changes the packaging, build structure, browser assumptions, and some binding-expression behavior.
+TKO keeps the familiar Knockout programming model, but changes the packaging, build structure, and some binding-expression behavior.
+For most migrations, start with @tko/build.knockout; use @tko/build.reference when you want to assemble a more modular setup or follow the TSX / ko-* examples used elsewhere in this docs set.

 Start with the right package

 Section titled “Start with the right package”@tko/build.knockoutRecommended for most migrations.
-It is the compatibility-focused build and the closest match for a traditional Knockout application.@tko/build.referenceBetter for custom or modular setups where you want to compose providers and features more explicitly.
+It is the compatibility-focused build and the closest match for a traditional Knockout application.@tko/build.referenceBetter for custom or modular setups where you want to compose providers and features more explicitly, and the build used by the TSX /ko-*docs path.

 The biggest changes